Why RERA Shouldn't Have Missed Rental Law

-*Unlike the real estate law, which is gradually gaining ground and most homebuyers today are aware of their rights, most tenants are not aware of the state-specific tenant protection law.
-They choose to accept that the landlord holds the supreme power.
+Unlike the real estate law, which is gradually gaining ground and has made homebuyers aware of their rights, most tenants are not aware of the state-specific tenant protection law.

-*Strong rental law is also a requirement because every landlord expects a 10 per cent hike in rent after a year or two.
-This causes problems for tenants who may feel financially burdened and unsettled looking for other options in the vicinity where the rents are comparatively lower or equivalent.
-This is not just detrimental to the tenant but also the landlord who cannot solely assure himself of a long-term tenant if he wants to hike the rent.
+Strong rental law is also a requirement because every landlord expects a 10 per cent hike in rent after a year or two.
+This causes problems for tenants, who has little option but to move elsewhere to find a more affordable place.
+This not only harms the tenant but also landlords, who will have to keep looking for new tenants.

 However, there is a silver-lining too.
 Some measures announced recently will weed out certain ills.